ttreeagency/OutOfBandRendering/README.md

 The endpoint require two parameters:

 - **node**: the full node path of the rendering node
-- **preset**: the preset name, check bellow for informations about Presets
+- **preset**: the preset name, check below for information about Presets

 You can create preset in two different ways, static presets in ```Settings.yaml``` and dynamic presets with your own PHP implementation.
-A preset is mainly used to limit the TypoScript path that can be rendered out of band.
+A preset is mainly used to limit the Fusion path that can be rendered out of band.

 ### Static Preset

-To use static preset, just writte something like this in your ```Settings.yaml```:
+To use static preset, just write something like this in your ```Settings.yaml```:

     Ttree:
       OutOfBandRendering:
         presets:
           'marketplace:version':
-            path: 'root<Neos.Fusion:Case>/neosMarketPlaceDocument<Neos.Fusion:Matcher>/element<Neos.MarketPlace:Package.Document>/body<Neos.Fusion:Template>/content/main<Neos.Fusion:Array>/package<Neos.MarketPlace:Package>/versions<Neos.MarketPlace:VersionPreview>'
+            path: 'root<Neos.Fusion:Case>/neosMarketPlaceDocument<Neos.Fusion:Matcher>/element<Neos.MarketPlace:Package>/body<Neos.Fusion:Template>/content/main<Neos.Fusion:Array>/package<Neos.MarketPlace:Package>/versions<Neos.MarketPlace:VersionPreview>'

-The key ```marketplace:version``` is your preset name, and the path the allowed TypoScript path to be rendered.
+The key ```marketplace:version``` is your preset name, and the path the allowed Fusion path to be rendered.

 ### Dynamic Preset

-A dynamic preset is more flexible and allow you to generate the TypoScript path dynamically based on the given node.
+A dynamic preset is more flexible and allow you to generate the Fusion path dynamically based on the given node.

 You need a ```PresetDefintion``` object, the easy way is to extend the ```AbstractPresetDefinition``` like this: